 The Daily Beast obtained Greenberg’s past online transactions (partially).
 And it obtained credit card data that paints a damning portrait.
 “Greenberg and Gaetz are also connected on Venmo to at least one other woman that Greenberg paid with taxpayer funds using a government-issued credit card.
 Seminole County auditors flagged hundreds of those payments as ‘questioned or unaccounted for,’ and in total found more than $300,000 in suspicious or unjustified expenses.
 The Daily Beast was able to obtain that credit card data through a public records request.”

 Parties and Payments

 CNN reported last week that Gaetz attended parties in the Orlando area with other prominent Republican officials.
 Those parties involved drugs, sex, and young women, according to two women in attendance.
-CNN has since learned that Joel Greenberg, indicted last year on multiple federal charges, has been providing federal investigators with information about these parties — and encounters he and Gaetz had with women who were given cash or gifts in exchange for sex.
+CNN later learned that Joel Greenberg gave federal investigators information about these parties — and encounters he and Gaetz had with women who got cash or gifts in exchange for sex.